meilizheng/Game-Development-Capstone-Project-Proposal/README.md

 ## Introduction:
 - Provide context and motivations of the project.
   - Why did you decide to work on this project?
     Before I was thinking to create a create a booking app or dashboard, but since this quarter I chose the game class, so I want to use the knowleg that I will learn from class to create a game, the reason why I change my mind is because game is a new field for me and I want to learn more and improve my skill.
   - What are your goals for this project?
-- My gola for this project is to learn the logic that is behind the game, and try to build my own game, maybe for my kids.:)
+    My gola for this project is to learn the logic that is behind the game, and try to build my own game, maybe for my kids.:)
   - What do you project your final project will look like?
-- I simple game for kids that will help them learn thing like math during they play the game.
+    A simple game for kids that will help them learn thing like math during they play the game.
-- What are the specific features you deem required to implement for this
+  - What are the specific features you deem required to implement for this Project?
--
-project?
-- What are features that you would like to implement if given the time?
+  - What are features that you would like to implement if given the time? sound and
-- sound and

 - (Pre-project)
   - How difficult do you think this project will be?
-- For right now, since I don't have too much knowleg about the game, I can just think the easy part, like maybe a stuff(person or animal move) then add some choice let the user to click or choose, if correct add some points to the user.
+    For right now, since I don't have too much knowleg about the game, I can just think the easy part, like maybe a stuff(person or animal move) then add some choice let the user to click or choose, if correct add some points to the user.
   - What skills do you plan to develop with this project that will be useful for your job search?
     Increase knoweldge in javascript, game development, package management with node, continual depoyment with github, animation, modeling, textures, shaders, etc...
   - What is the industry like for this kind of application (such as mobile application, web development, data analysis, etc.)?
     Maybe a app or a web.

 ## Process Overview:
 - Mention tools and artifacts used, such as version control and task managers.
 - Languages
-- Javascript
-Possibly Python
+  Javascript, Possibly Python
 - Frameworks
 - Libraries
 - Version Control
-- GitHub
+  GitHub
 - Systems you will deploy on (VR, Web, Mobile (Specifically Mac or Windows), Cross-Platform, etc.)
   I will deploy it on Windows.
 - Resources that you have found that you will use ( This isn't set in stone )
 - Websites
 - YouTube Videos